In this article

 For that reason, it's imperative to have a plan to guarantee on-time payment.
 Below we will explore tips and tricks for ensuring every bill gets paid promptly.
 Plus, we'll discuss how software can be used to automate the entire expense management process.

-As a small business, paying on time is essential.
+Paying on time is essential for a small business.
 Not only does it help maintain good relationships with vendors and suppliers, but it also helps keep your credit score in check.
-It goes without saying that your company can benefit from a good credit history, which leads to better deals and access to more capital.
+Your company can benefit from a good credit history, which leads to better deals and access to more capital.

 Late payments can lead to costly penalties and even larger fees.
 Additionally, if you become a habitual late payer, other companies may refuse to work with you in the future.
 In addition to depriving you of necessary resources, it can also prevent you from taking advantage of potential business opportunities.